Jump to a section:

 We believe in living a life of generosity as individuals and a faith community.
 We long to be a resource for the needs of our city and world through radical generosity.
 We invite you to follow Jesus and worship God through giving as you are able – and we commit to sharing those resources in ways that benefit those who need it.

-You can give financially via website, by texting GIVE to 316.333.7275, or by placing cash or check in the giving boxes in our gathering space.
+You can give financially via website or by placing cash or check in the giving boxes in our gathering space.